Slayer95/aura-bot/CLI.md

 This parameter specifies that, independently of \`--auto-start-players\`, the game will automatically start as soon as ``SECONDS`` have passed since the game was created.

+## \`--hcl\`

+This parameter specifies a custom game mode to be prepicked for maps that implement the HCL standard.
+For instance, ``--hcl ap`` sets 'All Pick' mode in DotA games.

+This flag should never be used for maps that aren't known to support HCL.
+Otherwise, it will corrupt player handicaps.

 ## \`--load <FILE>\`